Healthy Zucchini Bread

 Substitutions & Notes

-- Flour – I really like the blend of all-purpose and whole wheat pasty flour.
-If needed, you can use all-purpose or regular whole wheat in place of the whole wheat pastry flour.
-You could also use an all-purpose gluten-free flour.
-I don’t recommend using coconut flour or almond flour for this recipe unless you’re up for experimenting.
+- Flour – I really like the blend of all-purpose and whole wheat pastry flour.
+If needed, you can use all-purpose or regular whole wheat in place of whole wheat pastry flour.

-- Applesauce – You can use 1/4 cup mashed banana instead of the applesauce.
+- Applesauce – You can use 1/4 cup mashed banana or Greek yogurt instead of the applesauce if needed.

-People have strong opinions about their mix-ins when it comes to quick breads!
-Some love adding chocolate chips, dried berries and/or nuts while others just want straight up bread!
+People have strong opinions about their mix-ins when it comes to quick bread!
+Some love adding chocolate chips, dried berries and/or nuts while others just want straight-up bread!
 Honestly you can’t go wrong.
-Here are some ideas:
+Here are some ideas on how to customize this zucchini bread recipe:

 - chocolate chips – everything is better with chocolate, right?

-- dried fruit – dried cranberries would be delicious in this!
+- dried fruit – dried cranberries or raisins would be delicious in this!

 I would keep the total amount of mix-ins around 1/2 cup.
 Add them to the batter last, after you’ve combined the wet and dry ingredients.